 - Video Shake reduction: We can reduce the shake in the video by calculating the optical flow.
 Optical flow is the relative motion between two images.

 Further, we have undertaken projects that involved image processing functionalities like:

 - Background subtraction: Helps to differentiate between the background and foreground of the image.

 - Object Extraction: This is the process of identifying and extracting the object from the image.

 - SURF: SURF stands for “Speeded Up Robust Features” for detecting the local feature from an image.

 - Face recognition: Recognize the human face from the image.

 - Edge detection: Detect the edge of the image primarily for identifying an object

 - Overlaying: Overlay the two images with transparency property, useful for creating strobe images

-- Stroboscope: Stroboscope is the representation of a series of shot from a continuous motion of a moving object and is obtained by stitching together the strobe images obtained from a video.
+- Stroboscope: Stroboscope is the representation of a series of shots from a continuous motion of a moving object and is obtained by stitching together the strobe images obtained from a video.